June 17, 2025, 2:45 pm | Read time: 3 minutes

 Wash Balls Are Popular

-Disappointing Result
+Disappointing Results

 “Wash balls and similar alternatives to detergents were already studied in 2013 at the University of Bonn,” explains Bernd Glassl from the German Cosmetic, Toiletry, Perfumery and Detergent Association (IKW) to myHOMEBOOK.
 “The conclusion at that time was: ‘One result shows that none of the detergent alternatives studied delivers a better cleaning result than washing with plain water.'”
 The National Institute for Consumer Research in Oslo, Norway, reached a similar conclusion.

 The study found that the cleaning effect is mainly due to the mechanical movement of the drum and the water.
 For heavily soiled laundry, water alone is not enough.
-Therefore, the expert advises fans of alternative products: “If you achieve a satisfactory washing result with wash balls alone, you should try using just water.”
+Therefore, the expert advises fans of alternative products: “If you achieve satisfactory washing results with wash balls alone, you should try using just water.”

 Eco-Friendly Laundry Tips

 Of course, the machine should always be well-filled for each wash cycle.
 Regularly starting your washing machine only half-full unnecessarily drives up water and electricity costs.
 Whether full or half-empty, the water consumption remains the same.
 Pre-washing can also be skipped.
 It is more ecologically valuable to pre-treat heavily soiled areas with gall soap or an eco-friendly stain remover.
-Additional energy can be saved when drying, as on warm days, fresh air and the sun take over the drying process, completely free of charge.
+Additional energy can be saved during drying, as on warm days, fresh air and the sun can take over the drying process, completely free of charge.